Bay Scallop Gratin

 - 1 medium shallots, minced

-- 1 ounce thinly sliced prosciutto di Parma, minced
+- 1 oz. thinly sliced prosciutto di Parma, minced

-- 1 tablespoons minced fresh parsley, plus extra for garnish
+- 1 tbsp. minced fresh parsley, plus extra for garnish

 - Lemon, for garnish